matn7/Google-Platform-Notes/flashcard/Microservices.md

 4. Resource Server (Gateway/Edge Service): If the access token is valid, edge server allows the request to the actual services.
 5. Unsecured services deployed behind the docker network or Kubernetes firewall network.
 So can't be accessed directly.

-When ever an external system trying to communicate with Spring Cloud Gateway where there is no end used involved, then we need to use the OAuth2 Client Credentials grant flow for Authentication & Authorization.
+When ever an external system trying to communicate with Spring Cloud Gateway where there is no end user involved, then we need to use the OAuth2 Client Credentials grant flow for Authentication & Authorization.

 ![Securing Gateway Client Credentials](flashcard-img/securing-gateway-using-client-credentials-grant.png "Securing Gateway Client Credentials")

 1. Client: External client trying to invoke '/bank/accounts/api/**' without any authentication.
-2. Resource Server: Gateway/Resource server replies, "Sorry buddy, I can only process the requests who provide an access token from Auth server, Go and get an access token from Auth Server".
+2. Resource Server: Gateway/Resource server replies, "Sorry, I can only process the requests who provide an access token from Auth server.
+Go and get an access token from Auth Server".
 3. Client: External client asked KeyCloak which is an Auth Server for Access token.
 4. Auth Server: Auth Server laughed and replied, I can't give access token just like that.
 In order to get access token from me, you need to register with me and the same needs to be approved by my admin.
 5. Client: External client asked KeyCloak which is an Auth Server for Access token.
 But this time, it passed Client ID & Client Secret which it received during the registration process that it did offline with the admin of Auth server.
-6. Auth Server: Auth Server replied, "Congratulations Buddy.
+6. Auth Server: Auth Server replied, "Congratulations.
 Your details are correct.
 Here is your access token.".
 7. Client: External client trying to invoke '/bank/accounts/api/**' with the access token that it received during step 6.
 8. Spring Cloud Gateway: Gateway shared the received access token to the Auth Server to confirm whether it is valid or not.
 9. Auth Server: Auth Server confirmed back to the Gateway that the access token is valid.